Bitcoin-Lebowski/lingerie_model/README.md

 This is not arbitrary curve fitting.
 The power law follows from composing two relationships.
 Adoption, measured by active users or addresses, has grown as a power law of time, which is what you see in many networks and technologies during their growth phase.
 Network value scales with adoption in a Metcalfe-like way, value rising faster than users.
 A composition of power laws is itself a power law, and the exponent near 5.7 is the product of those growth rates.
 The mining difficulty adjustment supplies the feedback that keeps the system self-regulating: a higher price attracts hash rate, which raises security, which supports adoption, which supports price, while difficulty re-targets to keep block production steady through it all.

 Two consequences matter.
 First, diminishing returns are built in for free.
 A fixed exponent is a fixed slope on log-log axes, but in calendar terms a given period buys an ever-smaller fractional increase in t as t grows, so the multiple delivered per cycle shrinks automatically with no extra assumption.
 The fair-value doubling time is roughly 2.2 years now and lengthens to around 3.4 years by the mid-2030s.
 Second, the trend defines a fair value.
-At present it sits near 132,000 US dollars, against a spot price around 73,500, so the model reads Bitcoin as trading at roughly half its trend value, low in the band, which is where a post-peak correction belongs after the all-time high of 126,198 on 6 October 2025.
+As of mid-2026 it sits near 135,000 US dollars, while price is around 61,700, so the model reads Bitcoin as trading well below trend and resting close to its floor, which is where a deep post-peak correction belongs after the all-time high of 126,198 on 6 October 2025.
+The live chart keeps this comparison current.

 ## Layer two: the cycle is a damped halving oscillation